deepset-ai/haystack/README.md

 -   **Customizable**: Fine-tune models to your domain or implement your custom Nodes.
 -   **Continuous Learning**: Collect new training data from user feedback in production & improve your models continuously.

+> [!WARNING]
+> **You are currently looking at the readme of Haystack 2.0**.
+We are still maintaining Haystack 1.x to give everyone
+> enough time to migrate to 2.0.
+[Switch to Haystack 1.x here](https://github.com/deepset-ai/haystack/tree/v1.x).

 ## What to Build with Haystack